theam/aws-lambda-benchmark/README.md

 `artillery quick --duration 10 --rate 10 -n 1 https://0c9lfg7004.execute-api.us-east-1.amazonaws.com/dev/nodejs-hello`

+optional `-o <your-file.json>` could be added if you want the report to be output to a json file.

 ### Automated Testing Approach
 Go to the example artillery directory, e.g. `cd examples/hello-world/artillery`